 As I wandered this basement in McLean, sipping beer, admiring art and collectibles and strangers, I slipped between corridors in the multiverse: there was a time when Tim and I might have evolved something like this house, finished the basement, served home-made hors d'oeuvres (Tim always called them horseovers intentionally, like a dad-joke) to friends who were past the mental age of breaking bottles on the wall.
 Tim would probably have made éclairs - his signature dish.

 Through the smoke, through the rubble, through the crossfire, friends in needAnd then there's the life that happened.
 In the hotel lobby of Holiday Inn, Dan Navarro and I commiserated over watching a talented musician slowly lose the music he loved - Eric Lowen succumbed to complications of ALS and passed away in 2012.
 Commiserated over the words we didn't say about the helplessness.
-I'd come to this party hoping to relive, in some form, the better side of my basement days; to broach the topic of that awkward but important conversation - vanquisher's memory of a battle which doesn't feel won.
+I'd come to this party hoping to relive, in some form, the better side of my basement days; to replace the CD; maybe to broach the topic of that awkward but important conversation - vanquisher's memory of a battle which doesn't feel won.
 Like the knight standing on a heart I found in the bottom of my coffee mug.

 On the inside of the bubble we see what we choose to see